Scientific Name

 How to Grow and Care

-These cacti do best in a very sunny window, perhaps a southern exposure.
+These cacti do best in a sunny window, perhaps a southern exposure.
 Plants that do not get enough sunlight will grow more slowly and fail to thrive.

 It is critical never to let these cacti be exposed to prolonged periods in water or even very high humidity.
 They will suffer from rot in the presence of humidity.